rabogan/rabogan/README.md

 ### Hello to anyone visiting my profile page! 👋

+A C++ programmer and problem solver, with serious studying starting in January 2021, via courses by this instructor: [link](https://www.udemy.com/user/mostafasaadibrahim/)

-Aspiring programmer - dabbling since 2020, serious studying since January 2021!
-Rather than take a blunt swiss army knife of programming languages into the market, in 2021, I decided to sharpen one skill to the very best of my ability: C++!
-In 2022, I put a lot of work into developing my DSA and Problem Solving Skills, with success.
+In 2021, I got used to figuring out the basics of C++.
+In 2022, I put a lot of work into developing my DSA knowledges and Problem Solving Skills, with a fair degree of success.
 In 2023, I will be building up lasting projects, while reviewing acquired skills!
 It's all about OUTPUT and PROJECTS this year - I hope to find a job before the summer!

 2023 Plan: